riboflavin/test-framer-sync/compare/firefliesai-vs-zoomai.md

 Fireflies.ai works by sending a bot participant ("Fred") that joins meetings to record, transcribe, and summarize discussions across various platforms like Zoom, Microsoft Teams, Google Meet, and Webex.
 Zoom AI doesn't require a separate meeting bot as it's built directly into the Zoom platform.

 • What do users say about the quality of transcriptions?
 For Fireflies.ai, users report good transcription quality, even in other languages like Dutch.
 However, some note that transcription accuracy can dip with heavy accents or technical jargon, with several reviewers mentioning misidentified speakers or missed slang.
-For Zoom AI, the context doesn't specifically mention user feedback regarding transcription quality.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.